janelia-flyem/dvid/README.md

 and command-line access (likely minimized in near future).
 Some components written in C, e.g., storage engines like Leveldb and fast codecs like lz4, are embedded or linked as a library.

+Command-line and HTTP API documentation can be found in [help constants within packages](https://github.com/janelia-flyem/dvid/blob/master/datatype/labelmap/labelmap.go#L34) or by visiting the **/api/help**
+HTTP endpoint on a running DVID server.

 ## Monitoring

 Mutations and activity logging can be sent to a Kafka server.
 We use kafka activity topics to feed Kibana